alfiedotwtf/AABillFAQ/README.md

 * Is it legal to implement international code review practices that would render a stealth implementation of a TAN/TAR/TCN impossible?

+* What if executing a TCN is actually impossible

+* What if executing a warrant or Notice, you need the help of others